tonsky/Clojure-Sublimed/README.md

 Look at [Sublime LSP](https://github.com/sublimelsp/LSP) with [Clojure LSP](https://github.com/clojure-lsp/clojure-lsp) or [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) with [clj-kondo](https://github.com/ToxicFrog/SublimeLinter-contrib-clj-kondo) if you need autocompletion.

 # How to use

+Clojure Sublimed will not run your app for you.
+Use any other way, e.g.:

+- Separate terminal app
+- Terminus plugin
+- Sublime Executor plugin

 For Clojure apps: